 The Pilot’s Licence

-Lydd Aero Club is an Approved Training Organisation (ATO) approved by the UK Civil Aviation Authority (CAA) and is therefore able to provide all the necessary theoretical and practical training required for all your private flying needs.
+Flight training at Lydd Aero Club means you will be working with an Approved Training Organisation (ATO).
+Approved by the UK Civil Aviation Authority (CAA) and therefore able to provide all the necessary theoretical and practical training required for all your private flying needs.

 The UK Private Pilots Licence (PPL) is a Flight Crew Licence issued by the CAA and recognised under ICAO throughout the world.